schrtim/lhmp-thor-magni-challenge/README.md

 Develop, train and test your own methods with the dataset.

 For all this we provide you with a comprehensive individual repository, that contains a sample dataloader.
-Furthermore the repsoitory describes everything you need to know about the handling of the THÖR-MAGNi data.
+Furthermore the repsoitory describes everything you need to know about the handling of the THÖR-MAGNI data.<br />

 ## 1. Checkout the Benchmark repo for dataloaders, sample models and a predifned train/test split